 Just as grains change the amount of fatty acid in meats, they also change the omega fats.
 While wild animals eating grasses contain equal amounts of omega-6 and omega-3 fats, animals fed grains contain a lot more omega-6 fats.
 If this isn’t fixed, it can cause chronic inflammation in your dog, which is a major cause of chronic disease.

-Here are some tips to balance the omega fats in raw diet for dogs:
+Here are some tips to balance the omega fats in raw diet for dogs and cats:

 Step 5: Raw Dog Food Needs Vegetation